-Also of major importance, candidates should demonstrate- substantial scholarly ability ander effectiveness of university and community service.
-Examples of such achievements include but are not limited to the following: substantive publishing activity, for example, books, peer-reviewed articles, book reviews, bibliographies, etc.; chairing a campus or Library committee that makes a significant documentable contribution; holding a major office in a scholarly or professional organization; and demonstrating effectiveness in fulfilling the responsibilities of the office.; regularly publishing substantive reviews in a major library journal; editing the newsletter or a professional or scholarly organization.
+Also of major importance, candidates should demonstrate substantial scholarly ability and effectiveness of university and community service.
+Examples of such achievements include but are not limited to the following: substantive publishing activity, for example, books, peer-reviewed articles, book reviews, bibliographies, etc.; chairing a campus or Library committee that makes a significant documentable contribution; holding a major office in a scholarly or professional organization; and demonstrating effectiveness in fulfilling the responsibilities of the office.

-Of lesser importance, Ccandidates should also show evidence of same some participation in activities that meet all the criteria.
+Candidates should also show evidence of some participation in activities that meet all the criteria outlined in Section 1.1.